 If you have a private pension then it may well have tax deducted source in the UK.
 In this case it is still declared gross in Spain (as if no tax had been deducted) but with the benefit that the tax deducted at source in the UK can be deducted from your Spanish tax liability.
 Once you are Spanish tax resident it should be possible to apply to have your UK income paid gross which stops you having to make double tax claims and has considerable cashflow benefits.

 There is one exception to this general way of handling UK pension income once you are Spanish resident and that is government pensions, or Crown Pensions as they are known.
-The treaty says that pensions paid to civil service employees should be taxed in their home country regardless of where the receiver lives and that they do not have to be declared if the receiver becomes tax resident in another country.
-An example would be policeman from the UK who retire to Spain.
-They declare taxes in Spain but only declare income other than their police pension.
-The police pension is taxed in the UK only and the retired policeman can get tax allowances on each declaration, which can be quite an advantage.
+The treaty says that pensions paid to civil service employees should be taxed in their home country regardless of where the receiver lives.
+Up until 2014, they do not have to be declared if the receiver becomes tax resident in another country.
+(See update below regarding 2015).

 In general, pensions paid by the United Kingdom Government or a United Kingdom local authority to a resident of an agreement country are taxable in the United Kingdom, but refer to the relevant double taxation agreement to see whether the circumstances of a particular pensioner might entitle him to exemption from United Kingdom tax (see in this connection DT224).
 Where there is doubt as to whether the payer of the pension is the United Kingdom Government or a local authority, for example where it is paid by a statutory body such as an Area Health Authority, or where it is paid in connection with a trade or business carried on by the Government or local authority, refer to Personal Tax Division (Schedule E), Sapphire House, Solihull.